webmachinelearning/webnn/explainer.md

-[For an explainer of an explainer, see the [TAG explainer template](https://github.com/w3ctag/w3ctag.github.io/blob/master/explainers.md).
-A good concrete example is the [WebXR Device API Explained](https://github.com/immersive-web/webxr/blob/master/explainer.md) document]

 # Web Neural Network API Explained

 ## What’s all this then?

->A brief, 4-5 paragraph explanation of the feature’s value.
-Outline what the feature does and how it accomplishes those goals (in prose).
-If your feature creates UI, this is a great place to show mocks and user flows.

 With emerging AI innovations in both software and hardware ecosystem, one of the main challenges for the web is to bridge this software and hardware development and bring together a solution that scales across hardware platforms and works with any framework for web AI experiences.
 We propose the WebNN API as an abstraction for neural networks in the web browsers.